Capital One & Khan Academy’s free financial literacy course

 Unit 7: Investments and retirement

-Dive into different investment options and strategies so you can grow and secure wealth for the long term.
-Find out how to harness the power of investing to achieve financial freedom and set yourself up for a fulfilling, worry-free retirement.
+Dive into different investment options and strategies so you can try to grow and secure wealth for the long term.
+Find out how to harness the power of investing to help achieve financial freedom and help set yourself up for a fulfilling, worry-free retirement.
 This unit includes three lessons:

 1. Introduction to saving and investing